Skip to main content

 Capability

-The capability of an attacker (in the sense we use it in this guide) is what it is able to do to achieve its aims.
+The capability of an attacker (in the sense we use it in this guide) is what the attacker is able to do to achieve its aims.
 For example, a country's security services might have the capability to listen to telephone calls while a neighbor may have the capability to watch you from their window.
 To say that an attacker has" a capability does not mean that they will necessarily use that capability.
 It does mean that you should consider and prepare for the possibility.

 Off-the-Record